buhrmi/inertiax/README.md

 * All state is now saved within `<Frame>` components, leveraging Svelte 5's fine-grained reactivity.
 The global page store has been removed.
 * A top-level `<Frame>` component is taking the place of the `<App>` component.
 The `<App>` component has been removed.
-* The structre of the history state has been altered: The `Page` object does not contain props anymore.
+* The structure of the history state has been altered: The `Page` object does not contain props anymore.
 Instead, it now contains several `Frame` objects that contain the props for each frame.
 * A global click handler
 * Svelte 5 only